kpankonen/ld-daemon/README.md

 Quick setup
 -----------

-1. Edit `ld-daemon.conf` to specify your Redis host and port, key prefix, and LaunchDarkly API key.
+1. Copy `ld-daemon.conf` to `/etc/ld-daemon.conf`, and edit to specify your Redis host and port, key prefix, and LaunchDarkly API key.

 2. If building from source, have `go` 1.4+ and `godep` installed, and run `godep go build`.